 In 2019, Bernie introduced the Stop Bad Employers by Zeroing Out Subsidies (Stop BEZOS) Act, which would tax large companies equal to the amount their employees rely on Section 8 housing, food stamps, and other welfare programs.
-For example, Amazon would pay a corporate welfare tax of $100 per warehouse worker that relies on $100 in food stamps to feed their families.
+For example, Amazon would pay a corporate welfare tax of $100 for every warehouse worker that relies on $100 in food stamps to feed their family.
 Bernie cosponsored a similar bill in the House in 2005.

 Bernie said, “At a time of massive income and wealth inequality, when the 3 wealthiest people in America own more wealth than the bottom 50 percent and when 52 percent of all new income goes to the top one percent, the American people are tired of subsidizing multi-billionaires who own some of the largest and most profitable corporations in America.”

 In this video, Bernie talks about corporate welfare where companies like Amazon and Walmart burden the public assistance system by underpaying their employees.

 It provides subsidized financing to American businesses doing business overseas.
 Head over to Vox to read a thorough explanation.

 Bernie has opposed the Export-Import Bank’s for many years.
 Here he is back in 2002:

 As Bernie argues in the above video, the Export-Import Bank’s track record isn’t great.
 Year after year, the vast majority of benefits have gone to a few large corporations that ship American jobs overseas.
 For example, in 2013, nearly one-third of all its financing went to Boeing.